By Claire Fosburgh

 Step 4

 If in a jar, shake the tahini hard.
-However, if in another container (such as with the brand Joyva from Publix), you'll probably need to stir it until it thickens and the oil is completely mixed in.
+However, if in another container (such as with the brand Joyva from Publix), you'll probably need to stir it with a spoon until it thickens and the oil is completely mixed in.

 Step 5

-Put the 1/4 cup of tahini and 1/3 cup lemon juice (shake well first if bottled) into the blender and blend.
+Put the 1/4 cup of tahini and 1/3 cup lemon juice (shake well first if bottled) into the blender.
 Add an additional 1/8 cup of tahini (so another half of your original 1/4 cup) and another splash or two of lemon juice.
+Add 1/8 teaspoon of salt, a heaping 1/4 teaspoon cumin, a heaping 1/2 tablespoon of garlic, and blend with short pumps.
+After blending the tahini, lemon, and spices, add the chickpeas and a small drizzle of olive oil.
+You shouldn't put much olive oil because it neutralizes the flavor, but I like to put in a drizzle to help achieve the luscious texture.

 Step 6